Boglioli: History

-Boglioli was founded in 1974 as a family-run Italian business.
+Boglioli was founded in 1974 as a family-run Italian business, established by Mario Boglioli along with his brother Stefano.
 In 1987, the brand presented its first collection during Pitti Uomo.

-In the early 1990s, Pierluigi Boglioli joined the family business and introduced the brand's signature jacket, a deconstructed cashmere jacket with a vintage feel, characterised by its washed-out colors obtained through the garment-dying process.

-The name of this technique comes from the particular way in which the dye is added to the garment only after it has been stitched, a completely innovative and unique method unseen before in the industry.
+In the early 1990s, little brother Pierluigi Boglioli joined the family business and introduced the brand's signature jacket, a deconstructed cashmere jacket with a vintage feel, characterised by its washed-out colors obtained through the garment-dying process, in which the dye is added to the garment only after it has been stitched, a completely innovative and unique method unseen before in the industry.

 The success in the Italian market pushed Boglioli to expand worldwide to such countries as the United States, Canada, Japan, and Russia.